Close

 Special Circumstances:

-• Concurrent enrollment at another institution may not satisfy the full-time requirement for an SDSU scholarship.
+• Concurrent enrollment at another institution may not satisfy the full-time enrollment requirement for an SDSU scholarship.
+Eligibility will be evaluated on a case-by-case basis.

-• Students enrolled in Joint PhD programs who are concurrently enrolled at another institution must complete both the Joint Doctoral Program Student Receiving SDSU Scholarships Verification of Enrollment and the Verification of Enrollment for Joint Doctoral Program Students forms for scholarship disbursement to occur.
+• Students enrolled in Joint PhD programs who are concurrently enrolled at another institution must complete the Joint Doctoral Program Student Receiving SDSU Scholarships Verification of Enrollment form before scholarship funds can be disbursed.

-• Students who study abroad are required to follow the same requirements as students studying on campus.
-Verification of Enrollment will be required for students enrolling in direct enroll programs.
+• Students who study abroad are subject to the same enrollment requirements as students studying on campus.
+Verification of Enrollment is required for students enrolled in direct enrollment study abroad programs.

 • Departmental policies related to enrollment are not followed when determining eligibility.